sebianc/ATAD_project/README.md

 **Note: architecture might change in the future due to implementation of new features**

-**Note2: i KNOW uploading the db is not the way it's just for testing purposes at the moment. please do not judge this choice**
+**Note2: i KNOW uploading the db is not the way it's just for testing purposes at the moment**